 ZIL-130 - a symbol of Soviet construction projects, which is still working

-Soviet trucks are remembered by many for their blue cab.
-This color represented the world, the countryside and youth.
-It is medium-duty vehicles that are the symbol of urban construction projects and rural harvesting campaigns.
+Soviet trucks were remembered by many for their blue cabin.
+This color personified peace, the village and youth.
+It was the medium-tonnage cars are a symbol of urban construction projects and rural harvesting campaigns.

 Of course, there were enough heavy trucks in the country, but most often people came across ZIL and GAZ, many worked for them or learned to drive.